Milan Masonic Lodge No. 31

-Milan Masonic Lodge No. 31 is a historic Masonic lodge located at Milan, Ripley County, Indiana.
+Milan Masonic Lodge No. 31 is a historic Masonic lodge located at Milan, Indiana.
 It was built in 1900, and is a two-story, brick building with modest Romanesque Revival and Queen Anne style design elements.
 It features elliptical and round-arched openings, a steeply pitched gable roof, pyramidal tower, stained glass windows, and wood detailing in the gable ends.
 It is the oldest continuously active Masonic Lodges in Ripley County.

 It was added to the National Register of Historic Places in 2013.